In 2016, Mississippi University for Women's tuition was $7,656 a year for in-state students and $7,656 a year for out-of-state students.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Mississippi University for Women undergrads use financial aid to help pay for school.
-In 2021, 1,624 of the 2,470 undergrads enrolled received financial aid.
-Mississippi University for Women meets 50 percent of the demonstrated financial need for undergraduates.
+The majority of Mississippi University for Women undergrads use financial aid to finance their education.
+In 2023, 1,624 of the 2,673 undergrads enrolled received financial aid.
+Mississippi University for Women meets 50% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.